last update 24 December 2011

 m 24 May 1855 Alex Aldous, wine merchant, in St Mary, Buriton.

 d Christmas Day 1862, aged 38, of scarlet fever caught from a child-nurse, leaving Florence (4) and George (1) motherless.
-Sad memorial plaque above the Norman font where she would have been christened, in St Mary the Virgin Parish Church, Buriton.
+There is a sad memorial plaque above the Norman font where she would have been christened, in St Mary the Virgin Parish Church, Buriton.

 One of Elizabeth's brothers was another Samuel Seward (known as Colonel Seward).

 2 - Mary Constance Aldous (Gray), b1844, m 1 May 1866, living in Portsea in 1871.
 They had a son, Bertie , in 1874, though the family doubted that Alex was the father and dubbed him "Bertie Banks" in a thinly veiled allusion to his real (they thought) parentage!
 Alex stoked the flames by seeming strangely unhappy about the event.
 Mary remarried after Alex's death in 1879 - Henry Sedgwick (RN Fleet Surgeon) and had a daughter Louise.
-Bertie became a surgeon and did not marry.
+Bertie became a surgeon, did not marry and left lots of moolah to the sea scouts.

 |